 Any insulated metal exterior door meeting OBC requirements will be sufficient to provide noise insulation.
 Patio doors have been included in the window area.

 Ceiling/Roof System

-A ceiling/roof construction consisting of a concrete slab, rigid insulation and built up roofing would provide adequate sound insulation for the dwelling units.
+A ceiling/roof construction consisting of a gypsum board, insulation batts, flat roof joists, beam construction and built up roofing would provide adequate sound insulation for the dwelling units.

 Table VII: Summary of Minimum Glazing Requirements